hphelion/documentation/CarrierGrade/AdminGuideNew/Flavors/carrier-grade.dashboard.domains.flavors.extra.md

 A message is displayed on successful edit.

+You can also specify the extra spec from the CLI using the following command:

+	nova flavor-key flavor_name set hw:cpu_model=cpu_model

+	where cpu_model is one of Nehalem, Westmere, SandyBridge, or Haswell.
+If the hw:cpu_model parameter is not supplied with the nova flavor-key command, then the default QEMU model is used.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ### Managing Metadata {#editmeta}